Trough Creek State Park: Recreation

 Trough Creek State Park is open to year-round recreation, including camping, picnicking, hunting and fishing.

 Lodging and picnicking

-Trough Creek State Park has 32 modern camp-sites, all equipped with a hook-up to electricity.
+Trough Creek State Park has 29 rustic camp-sites, all equipped with a hook-up to electricity.
 RV's of any size can use the facilities at Trough Creek.
 Each campsite also has a picnic table, tent pad and campfire ring.
 There is a public restroom, but there are no showers.

 Trough Creek Lodge is available to be rented at any time of the year.
 The lodge was built in the mid-19th century and is constructed of stone that has been covered with stucco that has been altered to look like bricks.
 The lodge has a modern kitchen, four bedrooms, two bathrooms and central heating.

 There are five picnic sites in Trough Creek Lodge.
 Picnic tables and pavilions are available at all the picnic areas.
 There are restrooms, play areas, and hand pump wells available at some of the picnic areas.